 - A chain-cleaning tool

-When you clean your bike chain, go ahead and clean your rear cogs (the cluster of gears on your rear wheel) and your rear derailleur pulleys (the star-shaped things the chain zigzags through), too — if those are really gunked up, your chain will get dirty that much quicker once you’re finished.
+- Start by cleaning your rear cogs (the cluster of gears on your rear wheel) and your rear derailleur pulleys (the star-shaped things the chain zigzags through).
+If those are really gunked up, your chain will get dirty again as soon as you ride.

-If you don’t have a chain cleaning tool, the old-school method costs less and works perfectly well.
-Just spray some bike-friendly cleanser onto a rag.
-Grip a segment of the chain with the cleanser-soaked rag and hold it gently but firmly.
+If you don’t have a specialized chain cleaning tool, a rag and an old toothbrush will do the job just fine.
+Put some of the degreaser solvent onto a rag.
+Grip a segment of the chain with the solvent-soaked rag and hold it gently but firmly.
 Now, use your free hand to pedal backward, until the entirety of the chain has been run through the rag and wiped off.
-Then, repeat.

 Step 2: Oil Your Bike Chain